Music belongs to people, not platforms.

 Streaming broke that chain.
 For $10 a month, you get everything and own nothing.
 When you cancel, you leave with silence.
 The artists who made the music get fractions of pennies.
 The music was never yours, and the money was never theirs.

 We think something important was lost in that trade.
 Not just ownership - but the relationship between the people who make music and the people who love it.
-Bela exists to rebuild that relationship.
+Bela exists to rebuild that relationship - not as a store, but as a shared library where everyone who buys music contributes to something bigger than themselves.

 What we believe